Why is my sink overflowing

 How do I unclog a sink drain?

-To unclog a sink drain, you can try using a plunger, a drain snake, or a chemical drain cleaner.
-If the clog is deeper in the pipes, you may need to disassemble the sink or call a professional plumber.
+You can try using a plunger, a drain snake, or a chemical drain cleaner to unclog a sink drain.
+If these DIY methods don't work, it's best to call a professional plumber.

 Connect with certified professionals in your area